Who are you, and why are you here?

 We are the modern incarnation of a tradition now brought forth by non–state actors, and practitioners of 4th Generation Warfare.
 We have the example of history in our favor since there is a long history of decentralized, small, agile bands of ‘guerrillas’ defeating large, monolithic empiric concerns.
 Where empire has won has traditionally been through info warfare.
 We recognize this deficiency and point it out to highlight its ultimate exploitability, to our benefit of course.

-Some of the targets we have chosen include but are not limited to: the upper and middle management of companies that participate in ‘consumer’ behavioral and attention data collection (like Acxiom and Experian or their harvesting points like Google, Uber, and Facebook), the upper and middle management of companies that participate in the creation and distribution of entertainment, infotainment, advertising, and any other buzzword du jour that is being applied to soul-killing propaganda as well as their co-conspirators, the consumers of said toxins.
+Some of the targets we have chosen include but are not limited to the upper and middle management of companies that participate in ‘consumer’ behavioral and attention data collection (like Acxiom and Experian or their harvesting points like Google, Uber, and Facebook), the upper and middle management of companies that participate in the creation and distribution of entertainment, infotainment, advertising, and any other buzzword du jour that is being applied to soul-killing propaganda as well as their co-conspirators, the consumers of said toxins.
+Creators and distributors of Virtual Reality, augmented reality technology, content, Artificial Intelligence, and other similar soul-sucking endeavors are all fair game.
 The creators can’t very well exist without the consumers.
-In the same way in which wild game is blindly attracted to a body of freshwater the consumers of garbage posing as art are drawn to venues like movie theaters.
-Meanwhile, we lie in wait– waiting for the interfacing between prey and its sustenance– when their guard is lowered and their brain is flooded with endorphins.
+In the same way that wild game is blindly attracted to a body of freshwater, the consumers of garbage posing as art are drawn to venues like movie theaters.
+Meanwhile, we wait for the interfacing between prey and its sustenance when their guard is lowered and their brain is flooded with endorphins.
 Can you imagine the possibilities?
 If you are an artist who has sold your access to lady art for a penny, if you are one of the sheep-dogs that line up to subsidize the further creation of substandard pseudo-creative drivel, then you are the enemy as much as the bean counters at the top.
 You are on our list.

 Sensing that we are pacing our concrete cages, the reimaginers of ‘life’ have attempted to decorate our kill-shelter with questing narratives and talk of wildness.
 Without action, a spiritual journey is however just a story about thinking.
 You don’t actually go anywhere.
 You don’t actualize that potential.
 The inner warrior never knows what it means to face death head on or to see the life leave the eyes of his vanquished foe.
 His victories are petty and his defeats are trivial.
 The weekend initiate never feels the earth on his knees, the urgency of hunger or the warmth of fresh blood on his forehead.
 And, the one who denies his own will to power so that others may thrive makes himself a slave.

 Art is a terrible, beautiful, bloody goddess who requires sacrifices.
-Art is psyche (versus technos), art is human passion, sustenance and represents the human spirit and therefore represents one of our highest ideals.
+Art is psyche (versus Technos); art is human passion and sustenance and represents the human spirit and, therefore, represents one of our highest ideals.
 You should be willing to offer your life in her service or provide her with sacrifices.
 Anything less is to betray her, marking you as potential sacrificial material.
 Are you willing to live for your art?
 Fine but not enough.
 Are you willing to die for your art?
 Fine but not enough.
 Are you willing to kill for your art?
 If so, then maybe we can talk.

 The most radical solution at this historic moment—that of tearing down modernity”—beckons us forcefully.
 The artificiality of modern life calls for merciful destruction.
 The present world deserves a chance to recast itself into something more natural, more sacred, and more worthy.